-Brandon and Jessie Bourne have been married to each other for many years.
-A few years ago, Brandon had an extra-martial affair with Isabel Lorrison.
-Now she has returned to New York intending to start over with the relationship once again.
-Meanwhile, Jessie is attracted to Mark Dwyer, just arrived from a secret mission in Italy.Written by
+Brandon and Jessie Bourne have a long, apparently happy marriage.
+Several years earlier Brandon had had an affair with a younger woman, Isabel Lorrison, who's now returned to New York intending to re-kindle the relationship.
+Meanwhile, Jessie is attracted to Mark Dwyer, a former policeman-turned-writer just arrived from a secret mission in Italy.Written by

 See more »

 44 of 45 people found this review helpful.

 Was this review helpful to you?